 Information for everyone interested in STEM at Los Medanos College!

 Once again the CCCSEF was a huge success because our very own Pittsburg High School and Deer Valley High School participated in this event!
-Pittsburg High School teacher Andy Kaiser had 3 students enter the tough senior engineering catagory, and his team took 2nd place with the entry: "The Use of Micro-controllers and Various Circuit Arrangements in Order to Form an Innovative and Effictive Park System."
-Deer Valley High School had 3 entries: "Designing the RIght Bridge for the Right Environment," in the senior engineering catagory; "Effect of Trees on Suburban Temperatures," in the senior environmental catagory, and "Micro Variability Blazers," in the senior physical sciences catagory.
+Pittsburg High School teacher Andy Kaiser had 3 students enter the tough senior engineering category, and his team took 2nd place with the entry: "The Use of Micro-controllers and Various Circuit Arrangements in Order to Form an Innovative and Effective Park System."
+Deer Valley High School had 3 entries: "Designing the Right Bridge for the Right Environment," in the senior engineering category; "Effect of Trees on Suburban Temperatures," in the senior environmental category, and "Micro Variability Blazers," in the senior physical sciences category

 For more information about the Contra Costa Science & Engineering Fair (CCSEF), or to see this year’s champions, please visit the CCSEF website at: http://www.cccsef.org/about.html